 F-Secure Freedome operates a very small server network with only 23 countries to choose from across the world.
 The majority of F-Secure’s VPN servers are located in Europe and North America, so users outside of these continents may struggle to find a suitable location close by.

 You can drill down to city level in Canada only with three cities on offer.
-The US is split into five regional servers labeled ‘East Coast’, ‘West Coast’, ‘South’, etc., which goes some way to help with performance.
+The US is split into five regional servers labelled ‘East Coast’, ‘West Coast’, ‘South’, etc., which goes some way to help with performance.

 Platforms & Devices

 F-Secure offers custom VPN apps for just the four main platforms – Microsoft Windows, MacOS, iOS, and Android.
 You can use the VPN on up to seven devices at the same time.

 Unfortunately, there’s no way of manually configuring the software to work with any other devices, such as Linux, so if you’re looking to use a VPN with anything like this you’ll need to look into a provider with a wider range of solutions, such as Windscribe.

 You can’t install F-Secure at router level, either, so if you want to protect games consoles and streaming devices like the Amazon Fire Stick opt for a VPN with a native app for Android TV and router compatibility, such as CyberGhost.